samtalki/zap/README.md

 ## Reproducing Experiments

 To reproduce experiments from our published work, use the [developer setup](#developer-setup).
+Some experiments require a [Mosek](https://www.mosek.com/) license.

 ## Citation

-If you use this package in published work, we ask that you cite:
+If you use this package in published work, we ask that you cite our paper ([preprint](https://arxiv.org/abs/2410.17203)):

 ```bibtex
 @article{degleris2024gpu,